Lesson Planning: Poetry

 Sounds of the Sonnet (multi-lesson unit, moving from “Jabberwocky” to Shakespeare and including a capstone assignment and audio-visual links)

-Photos and Poems (single lesson, uses modern photography and poetry from Stieglitz and William Carlos Williams, could work well with Modernist unit above)
+Photos and Poems (single lesson, uses modern photography and poetry from Stieglitz and William Carlos Williams, could work well with a Modernist unit above)

 Browning’s “Last Duchess” as Dramatic Monologue (1-2 lessons)

 Modernism in Poetry (4-5 lesson unit, includes Prufrock)